cometchat-pro-tutorials/react-native-gifted-chat-app/README.md

 };
 ```

-11. cd to your root folder and hit npm i to install the packages.
+11. cd to your root folder and hit npm i --force to install the packages.
 12. Run cd to the ios folder then run pod install to install the pods.
 Once pods are installed run cd .. to go back to the root folder.
 13. Run the app on iOS using npx react-native run-ios & on Android using npx react-native run-android
+14. Make sure to include env.js in your gitIgnore file from being exposed online.
+15. If you would like to test your application on IOS and you are using a Macbook - Apple Chip, you need to follow this link to configure your xcode and your ios project.
+[CometChat - Set up for IOS](https://prodocs.cometchat.com/docs/ios-setup)

 Questions about running the demo?
 [Open an issue](https://github.com/hieptl/react-native-gifted-chat-app/issues).
 We're here to help ✌️